T0ha/ezodf/docs/meta.rst

-.. _meta module:

 Meta Data Management
 ====================

+.. module:: meta

 In the `meta` module contains all classes to access the documents meta data, keywords and user defined tags.

-- :ref:`Meta class` gives you access to the simple meta data
+- :class:`Meta` class gives you access to the simple meta data
-- :ref:`Keywords class` gives you access to the document keywords
+- :class:`Keywords` class gives you access to the document keywords
-- :ref:`Usertags class` gives you access to the user defined tags
+- :class:`Usertags` class gives you access to the user defined tags
-- :ref:`Statistic class` gives you access to the document statistics
+- :class:`Statistic` class gives you access to the document statistics

-Every ODF document class has an attribute called `meta` which is an instance of `Meta` class.
+Every ODF document class has an attribute called :attr:`~document.PackagedDocument.meta` which is an instance of :class:`Meta` class.

-.. _Meta class:

-Meta class
+Meta Class
 ----------

-.. class:: meta.Meta()
+.. class:: Meta()

 .. warning::